 Does your online training deliver all this?
 You can’t know without measuring the results.

 How to Measure Training Effectiveness

-Measuring training effectiveness doesn’t necessarily require lots of time or money.
-That’s welcome news for any organization, especially small businesses on limited budgets.
+Measuring training effectiveness doesn’t necessarily require a lot of time or money.
+That’s welcome news for any organization, especially small teams with limited resources.
 With a little planning and forethought, you’ll soon be on your way.

-Tip: When you set out to develop a new training program, begin at the end.
-That is, decide first what you want the training results to be.
-Once you define what success looks like, it will help you know what to measure and how to measure it.
+Tip: When you start developing a new training program, begin at the end.
+That is, start by deciding what you want the training results to be.
+Once you define what success looks like, you’ll know how to measure it.

 Which goals and metrics should your organization use?
 That takes careful thought on your part.
 The best ways to define success and track progress vary with the unique needs and characteristics of each organization and training program.